Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Application-Driven Load Forecasting and Reserve Sizing

 \section{Application-Driven Load Forecasting and Reserve Sizing}

 In this work, we focus on the energy and reserve scheduling problem of power systems \citep{Chen2014, kirschen2018}.
-In this problem, we aim to obtain the best joint conditional point-forecast for the vector of nodal demands, $\hat{D}_t$, and vectors of up and down zonal or nodal reserve requirements, $\hat{R}_t^{(up)}$ and $\hat{R}_t^{(dn)}$.
-While the forecast vector of nodal loads represent, e.g., the next hour operating point target that system operators and agents should comply with, up- and down-reserve requirements represent a forecast of system's resource availability (or security margins), defined per zone or node, allowing the system to withstand load deviations.
-Note that we can think of loads as a general net load that corresponds to load minus non-dispatchable (e.g., renewable) generation.
+We apply the framework of Section \ref{sec-theory} to obtain the best joint conditional point-forecast for the vector of nodal demands, $\hat{D}_t$, and vectors of up and down zonal or nodal reserve requirements, $\hat{R}_t^{(up)}$ and $\hat{R}_t^{(dn)}$.
+Hence, $\hat{y}_t = (\hat{D}_t, \hat{R}_t^{(up)}, \hat{R}_t^{(dn)})$.
+The forecast vector of nodal demands represents, e.g., the next hour operating point target that system operators and agents should comply with.
+The up- and down-reserve requirements represent a forecast of the system's resource availability (or security margins), defined per zone or node, allowing the system to withstand load deviations.
+Note that we can think of loads as a general net load that corresponds to load minus non-dispatchable (e.g., variable renewable) generation. {The forecasts are obtained from parametric functions that depend on explanatory variables, $x_t$, analogous to equation \eqref{mod-main-forecast}: